-5. Institute and enforce a laptop policy for your organization.
+5 Institute and enforce a Slaptop policy for your organization.

 If you manage an organization, you probably have policies for just about everything - except laptops.
 Change that today.
 Create a policy that requires all employees to accept financial responsibility for their company-issued laptops if they should lose them.
 With a policy in place, employees are more likely to keep laptop security top-of-mind.
-If your organization has a policy in place, hold employees accountable by requiring certain security measures like the ones mentioned above be implemented when their laptops are in use.
+Hold employees accountable by requiring certain security measures like the ones mentioned above be implemented when their laptops are in use.